Emerging Filmmakers TV Writing

 How to Pitch:

-In this workshop, students will get the inside scoop of how projects are pitched and sold in Hollywood taught by a seasoned industry professional.
-With an eye toward the pitch panels at the end of the session, students will learn what goes into a pitch, the elements that make it compelling, and how to apply it to their own material in a way that will keep their listeners on the edge of their seats.
+In this workshop, participants will get the inside scoop of how projects are pitched and sold in Hollywood taught by a seasoned industry professional.
+With an eye toward the pitch panels at the end of the session, participants will learn what goes into a pitch, the elements that make it compelling, and how to apply it to their own material in a way that will keep their listeners on the edge of their seats.

-Students will also tour a major Hollywood Studio and have opportunities to connect with other UCLA Emerging Filmmakers students.
+Participants will also tour a major Hollywood Studio and have opportunities to connect with other UCLA Emerging Filmmakers students.

 Table Read